Grounds for Involuntary Termination of Parental Rights - Delaware

 • The parent's parental rights over a sibling of the child have been involuntarily terminated in a prior proceeding.

-• The parent has subjected a child to torture, chronic abuse, sexual abuse, and/or life-threatening abuse.
+• The parent has subjected a child to torture, chronic abuse, sexual abuse, or life-threatening abuse.

-• The child has suffered unexplained serious physical injury, near death, or death under such circumstances that indicate that such injuries, near death, or death resulted from the intentional or reckless conduct or willful neglect of the parent.
+• The child has suffered unexplained serious physical injury, near death, or death under such circumstances that indicate that such injuries, near death, or death resulted from the parent's intentional or reckless conduct or willful neglect.

 A procedure to terminate parental rights may also be initiated when it is found that the parent has failed to plan adequately for the child's physical needs or mental and emotional health and development, and one or more of the following conditions are met: